Written by Editorial Team

-With more than 200 types of cold virus roaming around, it can be difficult to escape from getting a cold.
-That is why it is called “common cold.”
-You can easily get the infection by touching the infected surfaces or through cough and sneeze of the infected person.
+With more than 200 types of cold viruses roaming around, it can be difficult to escape from getting a cold.
+That is why it is called the “common cold.”
+You can easily get the infection by touching the infected surfaces or through cough and sneezing of the infected person.
 In spite of these facts, by taking specific measures, you can decrease the chances of catching a cold during pregnancy:

 There are no treatments for the virus that causes the common cold.
 Medicines are usually taken to soothe the symptoms rather than cure a cold.
 The cold will resolve itself within a week.
 Many of the medications you use to alleviate the annoying symptoms of cold are usually not safe to take in the course of pregnancy.
 Particularly during the first three months, you should avoid taking any medicines as much as possible.
 Never take medicine without the approval of your doctor.
 If the symptoms of cold are bothering you a lot, the following will help you to get relief faster: